-A second phase of this project (SCIP-2) started in July 2009 and will build on the considerable knowledge generated in the previous SCIP programme.
-The goal of the project is to generate high quality experimental data to improve the understanding of the dominant failure mechanisms for water reactor fuels and to devise means for reducing fuel failures.
-The major focus will be on cladding failures that are caused by pellet-cladding mechanical interaction, especially stress corrosion and hydrogen-assisted fracture mechanisms, as well as on the propagation of cladding cracks.
-The project aims to achieve results of general applicability (i.e. not restricted to a particular fuel design, fabrication specification, or operating condition).
-The results can consequently be used in solving a wider spectrum of problems and be applied to different cases.
-It also aims to achieve experimental efficiency through the judicious use of a combination of experimental and theoretical techniques and approaches.
+A second phase of this project (SCIP-2) started in July 2009 and built on the considerable knowledge generated in the previous SCIP programme.
+The goal of the project was to generate high quality experimental data to improve the understanding of the dominant failure mechanisms for water reactor fuels and devise means for reducing fuel failures.
+The major focus was on cladding failures that were caused by pellet-cladding mechanical interaction, especially stress corrosion and hydrogen-assisted fracture mechanisms, as well as on the propagation of cladding cracks.
+The project aimed to achieve results of general applicability (i.e. not restricted to a particular fuel design, fabrication specification or operating condition).
+The results could consequently be used in solving a wider spectrum of problems and be applied to different cases.
+It also aimed to achieve experimental efficiency through the judicious use of a combination of experimental and theoretical techniques and approaches.

-The nuclear fuel failure mechanisms studied in SCIP-2 are as follows:
+The nuclear fuel failure mechanisms studied in SCIP-2 were as follows:

-The project is supported by safety organisations, research laboratories and industry from the following countries: Czech Republic, Finland, France, Germany, Japan, Norway, Republic of Korea, Russian Federation, Spain, Sweden, Switzerland, United Kingdom, United States.
+The project was supported by safety organisations, research laboratories and industry from the following countries: Czech Republic, Finland, France, Germany, Japan, Norway, Korea, Russian Federation, Spain, Sweden, Switzerland, the United Kingdom and the United States.

 SEK 15 million (about EUR 1.5 million) per year.
-Swedish parties cover 50% of this cost.
+Swedish parties covered 50% of this cost.